Skip to content

 Google Gemini image generationgoogle/gemini-3.1-flash-image-previewGEMINI_API_KEY or GOOGLE_API_KEY

 The same image_generate tool handles text-to-image and reference-image editing.
 Use image for one reference or images for multiple references.
+For Krea 2 models on fal, those references are sent as style references instead of edit inputs.
 Provider-supported output hints such as quality, outputFormat, and background are forwarded when available and reported as ignored when a provider does not support them.
 Bundled transparent-background support is OpenAI-specific; other providers may still preserve PNG alpha if their backend emits it.

 ProviderDefault modelEdit supportAuth